robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 It reads: "For all n in the set of nonnegative integers, p(n) is prime.

 ## Predicates
-A predicate can be understood as a proposition whose truth depeonds on the value of one or more variables. "n is a perfect square" is a predicate, since you don't know its true or false until a value for n is provided.
+A **predicate** can be understood as a proposition whose truth depeonds on the value of one or more variables. "n is a perfect square" is a predicate, since you don't know its true or false until a value for n is provided.

 ## The Axiomatic Method

+**Axioms** are statements or propositions taken to be true.
+Using these axioms, proofs can be developed.
+A **proof** is a sequence of logical deductions from axioms and previously proved statements that conludes with the proposition in question.

+* Important true propositons are called theorems.
+* A lemma is a preliminary proposition useful for proving later propositions.
+* A crollary is a proposition that folows in just a few logical steps from a theorem.